 This was a feature recommended by the client's students, and although difficult, it was a feature that we wanted to spend the most time on to ensure it's implemented well.

-We started with a barebones video player package and built it completely from the ground up, including basic features like pausing, rewinding, a custom full-screen, etc.
+We started with a barebones video player package and built it completely from the ground up, including basic features like dynamic pausing, rewinding, a custom full-screen, etc.

 The end result: Admins can upload videos in the web app, and add timestamped content.
 When playing the videos in the mobile app, questions and content pop up and specified timestamps, and the videos become much more interactive.